lunarc/lunarc_docs/docs/MATLAB.md

     configCluster

-This will prepare the users profile for use of the MATLAB distributed computing engine (MDCE).
-This ONLY needs to be done once per user and MDCE-installation.
+This will prepare the users profile for use of the MATLAB MDCS.
+This ONLY needs to be done once per user and MATLAB version.
 Having prepared the profile the user then as a minimum need to give information on the name of the users project and requested walltime for the users programs to run.

     ClusterInfo.setProjectName('SNIC2016-X-Y')